-- 6.1 The University accepts funding from a wide variety of public and private sector partners from across the globe, to support the delivery of the University's mission, as articulated in its Strategic Plan. - As an exempt charity and a seat of higher education and scholarship, the University has a responsibility to ensure that the processes of securing and receiving funds to support the life and work of the University do not compromise its integrity, the trust of its supporters or its commitment to students, staff and the communities it serves. - 6.3 A major gift is defined as a donation of £100,000 or more.
-The acceptance of major gifts or donations will be authorised by the Vice Chancellor and reported to the Board of Governors at the next Board meeting. - 6.4 The University must ensure it does not bring itself into disrepute by accepting philanthropic donations from questionable or inappropriate sources.
-The University will not accept donations from sources which: - Are deemed to be illegal, discriminatory, violates international conventions on Human Rights or any form of theft, bribery, fraud, tax evasion, money laundering or terrorist activity - Limit or compromise freedom of enquiry or academic integrity, leading to falsified academic research, or create the perception thereof - Compromise the charitable status of the University - Create unacceptable conflicts of interest and compromises the values and aims of the University - Damage the reputation of the University or its relationship with its communities and partners - Cause financial or other damage to the University or result in additional costs being incurred.
+- 7.2 As an exempt charity and a seat of higher education and scholarship, the University has a responsibility to ensure that the processes of securing and receiving funds to support the life and work of the University do not compromise its integrity, the trust of its supporters or its commitment to students, staff and the communities it serves. - 7.3 A major gift is defined as a donation of £100,000 or more.
+The acceptance of major gifts or donations will be authorised by the Vice Chancellor and reported to the Board of Governors at the next Board meeting. - 7.4 The University must ensure it does not bring itself into disrepute by accepting philanthropic donations from questionable or inappropriate sources.
+The University will not accept donations from sources which: - Are deemed to be illegal, discriminatory, violates international conventions on Human Rights or any form of theft, bribery, fraud, tax evasion, money laundering or terrorist activity - Limit or compromise freedom of enquiry or academic integrity, leading to falsified academic research, or create the perception thereof - Comprise the charitable status of the University - Create unacceptable conflicts of interest and comprises the values and aims of the University - Damage the reputation of the University or its relationship with its communities and partners - Cause financial or other damage to the University or result in additional costs being incurred.

-A record of all major gifts accepted and declined will be maintained by the University Secretary and Clerk to the Board of Governors.
+A record of all major gifts accepted and declined will be maintained by the Head of Information Assurance.

-7. Facilitation payments
+8. Facilitation payments

-- 7.1 The University does not make, and will not accept, facilitation payments or "kickbacks" of any kind.
+- 8.1 The University does not make, and will not accept, facilitation payments or "kickbacks" of any kind.
 Facilitation payments are typically small, unofficial payments made to secure or expedite a routine government action by a government official.
-They are not commonly paid in the UK, but are used in some other jurisdictions. - 7.2 If staff are asked to make a payment on the University's behalf, they should always be mindful of what the payment is for and whether the amount requested is proportionate to the goods or services provided.
+They are not commonly paid in the UK, but are used in some other jurisdictions. - 8.2 If staff are asked to make a payment on the University's behalf, they should always be mindful of what the payment is for and whether the amount requested is proportionate to the goods or services provided.
 Staff should always ask for a receipt which details the reason for the payment.
-If staff have any suspicions, concerns or queries regarding a payment, they should raise these with the University Secretary and Clerk to the Board of Governors. - 7.3 All staff must avoid any activity that might lead to, or suggest, that a facilitation payment or kickback will be made or accepted by the University.
+If staff have any suspicions, concerns or queries regarding a payment, they should raise these with Head of Information Assurance. - 8.3 All staff must avoid any activity that might lead to, or suggest, that a facilitation payment or kickback will be made or accepted by the University.

-8. Staff Responsibilities
+9. Staff Responsibilities